fabiommendes/easymunk/docs/src/overview.rst

   looks.

-You can see an example of this in the :ref:`using_sprites.py` example included in Pymunk.
+You can see an example of this in the :ref:`using_sprites.py` example included in Easymunk.
 There the physics shape is a triangle, but what is drawn is 3 boxes in a pyramid with a snake on top.
 Another example is in the :ref:`platformer.py` example, where the player is drawn as a girl in red and gray.
 However the physics shape is just a couple of circle shapes on top of